skip to Main Content

 All vaccines work in the same way: they present to your body proteins to teach your immune system to attack and get rid of these.
 Because these proteins appear to be similar to the actual virus, your body will remember how to attack them and be able to protect you from the real virus if it comes across it.

-COVID vaccines bring these practice proteins into your body in one of two ways:
+COVID vaccines bring these practice proteins into your body in one of these ways:

-• mRNA Vaccines: mRNA is a set of instructions that teaches cells to make proteins.
+- mRNA Vaccines: mRNA is a set of instructions that teaches cells to make proteins.
 The vaccine uses mRNA that tells your body to make spike proteins that look just like the proteins from the outer part of a COVID virus.
 These proteins without the rest of the COVID virus cannot make you sick.
-But, your body can then recognize the shape of those proteins and protect you against the virus, which also carries proteins with the same shape.
+Your body can then recognize the shape of those proteins and protect you against the virus, which also carries proteins with the same shape.

-• Viral Vector Vaccines: These vaccines use a harmless virus (vector) that cannot make you sick to act like a COVID virus.
+- Viral Vector Vaccines: These vaccines use a harmless virus (vector) that cannot make you sick to act like a COVID virus.
 This antigen will enter a cell in your body and tell your body to make spike proteins that look just like those from a real COVID virus.
 These proteins without the real COVID virus cannot make you sick.
-But, your body can then recognize the shape of those proteins and protect you against the virus, which also carries proteins with the same shape.
+But your body can then recognize the shape of those proteins and protect you against the virus, which also carries proteins with the same shape.
+In the US, viral vector vaccines are not available.

 What are the risks and benefits of the COVID-19 vaccine?

-Nearly half the world’s population has received a COVID-19 vaccine, which gives us a lot of information about the true risks and benefits of vaccination.
+Over 12 billion doses of COVID-19 vaccine have been given to people across the world, which gives us a lot of information about the true risks and benefits of vaccination.

 Common side effects: